hanjingo/doc/NOTE/THE_ART_OF_MENTAL_TRICKEY_AND_MANIPULATION/introduction.md

 # Introduction

-TO understand the human mind, understand self-deception -- Anon
+To understand the human mind, understand self-deception -- Anon

 ## Vocabulary